 In a building project, you may want to check your security zoning requirements against the requirements for the placement of cameras.
 To create an overview of this, do the following:

-- Select the relevant property group (the one with Security zoning) under Columns (properties)
+- Select the relevant property table (the one with Security zoning) for Standard properties

-- Select Systems & elements as the second tree under Columns (tree)
+- Select Systems & elements as for Related objects.

 - Click on Show